gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 Note that low latency anonymity networks - such are onion routing-based netowkrs - are fundamentally broken against "The Man" [@entropist].
 They do offer, though, some protection against weaker adversaries and may be an interesting trade-off between latency, overhead and anonymity for the DHT use case.

+## Onion circuit building

+An attacker can deanonymize an onion routing user if 1) the circuit is known to the attacker or 2) the attacker controls both entry and exist relays in the path.
+Thus, the onion circuit building is an important part of the onion routing security.
+In this section we define  circuit building security in the context of in-DHT onion routing, review literature on the subject and outline open challenges and future research work.

 ### Provably secure onion circuit building

 Conceptually, a lookup initiator must be able to hide from internal and external peers which nodes were selected when constructing the onion circuit.
 Formally that is translated by saying that the probability for an adversary node to successfully guess the IDs of the set of nodes which form a circuit to be uniformly distributed in the network, that is: